OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Data Analysis

-In my opinion, the most challenging aspect of this EDA work was to be able to obtain those top 3 industries' names, seeing that they would work as our filter.
+In my opinion, the most challenging aspect of this EDA work was to recognise that without obtaining those top 3 industries' names as our filter, it would make it almost an impossible mission to achieve the requested outcome.

+In accordance with this recognition, I decided to create a table-shaped filter below only accountable for obtaining the names:

 ```sql
 WITH FILTER_FOR_TOP3_PERFORMING_INDUSTRIES AS(